earthly/earthly/docs/cloud/satellites/managing.md

 #### Changing Satellite Size

-A new satellite size can be specified using the `--size` flag.
+The size of an existing satellite can be altered using the `--size` flag.
 Note that changing the size of a satellite will also drop its existing cache.

 ```